alicheema/CodeIgniter-logger-library/README.md

 ### Installing

-Download the package from GIT
+Download the package from GIT user git clone https://github.com/alicheema/CodeIgniter-logger-library.git Or Go to https://github.com/alicheema/CodeIgniter-logger-library and directory download to your machine

 You will find following files and folders application